dudley2y/dudley2y.github.io/_posts/2024-3-5-God-Bless-GZIP.md

 # WTF is CAN

 If you are anything like me, you came out of college thinking you were a hotshot because you understood how DNSSEC and BGP worked.
-You might've heard of protocls like IP, TCP, TLS, HTTPS and been confident.
+You might've heard of protocols like IP, TCP, TLS, HTTPS and been confident.
 Little did you know, there have been more protocols invented for shit's n giggles than grains of sand in the earth.
 Because I am lazy, here's a ChatGPT 3.5 explanation of the protocol:

 > CANbus, short for Controller Area Network bus, is a robust vehicle bus standard designed to allow microcontrollers and devices to communicate with each other in applications without a host computer.
 It is commonly used in automotive and industrial applications to enable communication between various components within a vehicle or a machine.
 CANbus provides a reliable and efficient way to transmit data between different electronic control units (ECUs) or nodes within a network, allowing for real-time control and monitoring of systems.